gaearon/react-hot-loader/_posts/2014-07-23-integrating-jsx-live-reload-into-your-react-workflow.md

 }
 {% endhighlight %}

 If you run Webpack server with HMR enabled and edit `a.js`, instead of reloading the page, Webpack will invoke your callback.
 Doing `require('./a')` inside this callback will give you an updated version of `a.js`, and itʼs up to you to do something with it.
-However, if you edit `b.js`, Webpack wonʼt find any HMR handler and will fallback to reloading the page.
+However, if you edit `b.js`, Webpack wonʼt find any HMR handler and will fall back to reloading the page.

-Finally, updates bubble up the dependency hierarchy so if somebody `accept`s `parentModule` itself, editing `a` or `b` will not cause a reload.
+Finally, updates bubble *up the dependency hierarchy* so if somebody `accept`s `parentModule` itself, editing `a` or `b` will not cause a reload.
 We can say that module updates bubble similarly to browser events, and `module.hot.accept` acts like `stopPropagation` and `preventDefault`, preventing the “default action” of refreshing.

 Thatʼs the gist of how HMR works.
 Of all HMR API I only ever used [`accept`](http://webpack.github.io/docs/hot-module-replacement.html#accept).
 [This article](http://webpack.github.io/docs/hot-module-replacement-with-webpack.html) gives you a broader look at what HMR is from the point of view of the app, compiler, HMR runtime and modules.